Azure/Databricks360/README.md

 # ADB - 360

-> This project is supporting the VBD ADB 360, which is about Azure Databricks implementing a lakehouse architecture as an end to end solution supported by Unity Catalog.
+> This project is supporting the VBD ADB 360, which strives to be a 360 degree end to end solution of Azure Databricks implementing a lakehouse on a medallion architecture, supported by Unity Catalog.
 The end to end solution demonstrates the following concepts:
 * CICD of Azure Databricks with infrastructure (IAC) as well as content
 * Implementation of a Lakehouse on a medallion architecture